Daraphirom Palace

 พระตำหนักดาราภิรมย์

-Daraphirom Palace in Mae Rim was the home of Princess Dara Rasmi, a Chiang Mai princess who became a consort of King Chulalongkorn (Rama V) and, after his death, returned north to live here.
-Completed in 1913, it is not a grand royal palace but a comfortable two-storey house raised on columns, in a restrained Thai style with clear Western influences — a residence rather than a ceremonial complex.
-Set against the hills of Chiang Mai’s Mae Rim district, it has been open as a museum, run by Chulalongkorn University, since 1999.
+Daraphirom Palace in Mae Rim was the home of Princess Dara Rasmi, daughter of Chiang Mai’s last ruling Chet Ton dynasty.
+Sent to the Bangkok court in 1886, she became a consort of King Chulalongkorn (Rama V), who in 1908 raised her to full Princess Consort — a status no other royal consort was given.
+After his death in 1910, she returned north for good, and the palace was completed in 1913 as her residence.
+It is not a grand ceremonial building but a comfortable two-storey house raised on columns, built in a restrained Thai style with clear Western touches.
+Set against the hills of Chiang Mai’s Mae Rim district, it has operated as a museum under Chulalongkorn University since 9 December 1999 — the university opened it on the anniversary of the Princess’s death in 1933, and it now draws around 30,000 visitors a year.

-The museum opens Wednesday to Sunday, 9 AM to 5 PM, and closes on Mondays and Tuesdays; admission is 20 baht, with children under 12, monks and uniformed students free.
-It sits along Mae Sa Road in Mae Rim, easily reached by car or as part of a Mae Sa valley day trip from central Chiang Mai.
-Dress neatly and remove your shoes where signs ask, as you would in any heritage house.
+The museum opens Wednesday to Sunday, 9 AM to 5 PM; admission is 20 baht, with children under 12, monks, and uniformed students free.
+It sits along Mae Sa Road in Mae Rim, easily reached by car or as part of a wider Mae Sa valley day trip from central Chiang Mai.
+Dress neatly and remove your shoes where signs ask, as in any Thai heritage house.

 Location & Directions